-Foreign-born applicants requesting student visas (F-1) must submit a financial statement showing adequate funds for tuition, fees, and living expenses for the first year of the two-year program.
-F-1 applicants must be enrolled in at least nine (8) units per quarter.
+Foreign-born applicants requesting student visas (F-1) must be accepted and have placed a deposit in order to process an I-20.
+F-1 applicants must be enrolled in at least eight (8) units per quarter.
 See the University's website for international students for more information regarding student visas.

-If you are accepted to the Leavey School of Business, you need to complete the I-20 Request Form in addition to the Financial Resource Statement and include official documents verifying funds to cover tuition and expenses for the first year of the two-year MBA program.
+Once accepted to the Leavey School of Business, you need to complete the I-20 Request Form and the Financial Resource Statement and include official documents verifying funds to cover tuition, fees and living expenses for the first year of the two-year MBA program.
 These documents cannot be more than 90 days old.

 NOTE: International students who are studying on the F-1 visa are not eligible for the Executive MBA program.

 Federal financial aid is not available for non-US citizens, except in cases where they have attained Permanent Resident status and have made application for citizenship.
 For more information, please contact the Graduate Business Admissions and Financial Aid, Leavey School of Business, 408-554-4539.

 To learn more about employment opportunities for international students on- or off-campus, please visit the International Student Services website here »

 How do I get my degree evaluated?

 SCU requires a WES ICAP (World Education Services International Credential Advantage Package) evaluation for international degrees.
 For more information, see WES.

 As an applicant who would need an F1 Student Visa to study in the U.S., which programs are full-time?

 International applicants, those needing a student visa to study in the program, are eligible to apply for our Evening MBA and all MS programs.
 Due to the specialized nature of our Executive MBA program, F-1 visa holders are not eligible for admission.
 (H1 and H4 visa holders and permanent residents are eligible for these programs.)